-878 Mass casualty plans are designed as an effective response to conventional major incidents that 879 result in mass casualties; this could be at a single location or at multiple locations.
-Plans are 880 normally activated by the ambulance service of where the incident occurs.
+Mass casualty plans are designed as an effective response to conventional major incidents that result in mass casualties; this could be at a single location or at multiple locations.

+Plans are normally activated by the ambulance service of where the incident occurs.

-Conventional major incidents are defined as those that cause traumatic injuries, such as burns, fractures or bleeding, but do not involve CBRN materials.
-For more information refer to Hazardous materials - Exposed members of the public.
+Conventional major incidents are defined as those that cause traumatic injuries, such as burns, fractures or bleeding, but do not involve

+CBRN materials.
+For more information refer to

+Hazardous materials - Exposed members of the public.

-- 884 The activation of mass casualty plans for a major incident will need to be based on the: - Nature and severity of the trauma suffered - Ratio of ambulance and medical responders available - Accessibility and appropriateness of clinical expertise and resources available within the critical timeframe to reduce fatalities - 889 It is difficult to plan for fixed casualty thresholds as the tactical options for the major incident will - 890 vary.
-However, planning should be based on predetermined emergency preparedness - arrangements, which outline agreed multi-agency actions and responsibilities in responding to - 892 major incidents involving mass casualties.
+The activation of mass casualty plans for a major incident will need to be based on the:

+- Nature and severity of the trauma suffered - Ratio of ambulance and medical responders available - Accessibility and appropriateness of clinical expertise and resources available within the critical timeframe to reduce fatalities which outline agreed multi-agency actions and responsibilities in responding to major incidents involving mass casualties.

+It is difficult to plan for fixed casualty thresholds as the tactical options for the major incident will vary.
+However, planning should be based on predetermined emergency preparedness arrangements.
-893 The level of fire and rescue service participation in the implementation of any mass casualty

-894 plan will need to be agreed, based on the type of hazards present at the major incident and the 895 specialist resources that may be required.
+The level of fire and rescue service participation in the implementation of any mass casualty plan will need to be agreed, based on the type of hazards present at the major incident and the specialist resources that may be required.

-- 896 If a major incident involving mass casualties is declared, it may be necessary for all responder - agencies to activate their own major incident plans, if they have not already done so. - A strategic co-ordinating group (SCG) should be established to identify the resources required to maintain or increase safe levels of emergency service response in the area. - 900 STRATEGIC ACTIONS - 901 Fire and rescue services should:
+If a major incident involving mass casualties is declared, it may be necessary for all responder agencies to activate their own major incident plans, if they have not already done so.

+A strategic co-ordinating group (SCG) should be established to identify the resources required to maintain or increase safe levels of emergency service response in the area.

-Reference Strategic action Comment Participate in multi-agency planning, training and exercising, based on predetermined emergency preparedness arrangements for major incidents involving mass casualties New 20605 Identify the roles, resources and equipment they may need to provide to support a mass casualty plan at a major incident Amend 20606 Ensure that staff are suitably trained in the tactical options used as part of a casualty or fatality management plan Archive
+Reference Strategic action Comment Participate in multi-agency planning, training and exercising, based on predetermined emergency preparedness arrangements for major incidents involving mass casualties New 20605 Identify fire and rescue servicethe roles, resources and equipmentassets they may need to provide required to support any mass casualty or mass fatality plan at a major incidents Amend 20606 Ensure that staff are suitably trained in the tactical options used as part of a casualty or fatality management plan Archive